rubentak/rubentak/README.md

 # Hi there programmers! 🤓

-## My name is Ruben Tak and I am a data science student from The Netherlands 🇳🇱
+## My name is Ruben and I am a data science student from The Netherlands 🇳🇱

 I will be uploading different projects that I am/have been working on 📊